zhenyasav/boilerplate/README.md

 Converts string s for use in a css class attribute, by first lowering case, then replacing spaces with dashes.

 ### `Utils.delay(n, f)`
-A convenience method to reverse the order of arguments in `setTimeout` such that it's more palateable to use in CoffeeScript.
+A convenience method to reverse the order of arguments in `setTimeout` such that it's more palatable to use in CoffeeScript.
 Instead of:
 ``` coffee
 Meteor.setTimeout ->